hittie93/Good-Foods-Agent-Reservation-System/README.md

 - **Single authoritative system prompt** (`SYSTEM_PROMPT`) describing:
   - Brand constraints (GoodFoods only, no external restaurants).
-  - Domain flow (clarify intent → recommend → book → manage).
+  - Domain behavior for recommendations, booking, and cancellation.
-  - Data requirements before booking (must have restaurant, date, time, party size, name, phone).
+  - Style guidelines (concise, friendly, minimal clarifications).
 - **Tool-calling protocol** baked into the prompt so the model knows how to:
   - Decide whether a tool is needed.
   - Construct `tool_call` objects with appropriate arguments.